nicolehao34/nicolehao34.github.io/index.md

 **["Education is not a priviledge, it is a human right."](https://www.right-to-education.org/page/understanding-education-right)**

-As a first-generation college student, I’ve witnessed countless brilliant young minds being **excluded** from educational opportunities throughout my life, not because of a lack of potential, but because of systemic limitations.
+As a first-generation college student, I’ve witnessed brilliant young minds being **excluded** from educational opportunities throughout my life, not because of a lack of potential, but because of systemic limitations.

-This is why I am an ardent advocate for educational access through **EdTech**.
-I believe that with the help of technology, we will one day augment human cognition and help build a more equitable world, one where physical or cognitive challenges no longer limit a person’s potential.
+This is why I am an ardent advocate for educational access.
+I contribute through **EdTech** and believe that with the help of technology, we will one day augment human cognition and help build a more equitable world, one where physical or cognitive challenges no longer limit a person’s potential.

 **Fun fact**: I go on meditation retreats.
 No, don't get me started on Buddhism (and my screen time).